-Unlike “clear diesel” (which is clear of dye), off road diesel is not intended for road vehicles.
+Unlike “clear diesel” (which is clear of dye), off-road diesel is not intended for road vehicles.
 The fuel product is designated specifically for equipment often used in farming activities or construction.
 Dyed diesel can be used with heavy machinery, generators or refrigerated trailers, among other purposes.
 There should be no loss in engine performance using either dyed or clear diesel.
-But before you try using it in road vehicles, keep in mind that doing so is illegal.
+But before you try to circumvent taxes by using it in road vehicles, keep in mind that doing so is illegal.
 Law enforcement can check your vehicle’s fuel tank for traces of the dye, and laws pertaining to misuse of the fuel product include hefty fines or even jail time depending on the number of infractions.

-The other consideration with off road diesel is that it isn’t widely available at retail fuel locations.
-Generally, it’s unavailable to the public because again, its use is intended for commercial activities.
+The other consideration with off-road diesel is that it isn’t widely available at retail fuel locations.
+Generally, it’s unavailable to the public as it is solely intended for commercial use.
 However, fuel networks, such as CFN, can provide customers with access to off road diesel locations.

 Filing for Fuel Tax Refunds

 Each state has its own guidelines for what qualifies for fuel tax refunds, and these could differ from federal guidelines.
-It’s important to carefully review any restrictions before filing and make sure you have the proper documentation to support a refund.
-And that’s the key, having a system in place to easily document fuel usage so that you can maximize the refund owed to your company.
+As a result, it's important to carefully review any restrictions before filing and make sure you have the proper documentation to support a refund.
+Having a system in place to easily document fuel usage is the ideal way to maximize the refund owed to your company.

-Rather than trying to manually track fuel purchases, one report fleet fuel card companies should provide is off road fuel reports.
+Rather than trying to manually track fuel purchases, your fleet fuel card company should provide you with an off-road fuel report.
 Automated fuel card reports will make refund filing more accurate and more efficient.
-You might choose to issue separate fuel cards for road vehicles and for equipment that’s off road.
-Or if that setup is not preferred, require drivers to input the equipment number at the time of fueling.
-Either way, your quarterly fuel card reports would identify which vehicle or equipment is being fueled so that refundable and non-refundable gallons are separated, making the fuel tax refund process much easier for your administrative team.
+You might choose to issue separate cards for road vehicles and for equipment that’s off road.
+Alternatively, you can require drivers to input the equipment number at the time of fueling.
+Either way, your quarterly fuel reports would identify which vehicle or equipment is being fueled so that refundable and non-refundable gallons are separated, making the fuel tax refund process much easier for your administrative team.